Credit Hour Requirement

 Field Hours Requirement

 Students are required to complete field hours as part of the degree completion, prior to student teaching.
 Field hours are embedded in the assignments within the course along with the diversity experience form.
+Students who do not complete the required field hours during the associated course will be required to retake the course.
 All field hours must be completed prior to the first day of student teaching.
 To successfully complete the field hours, students must gain access to classrooms upon enrollment into the MAT/T2T program which aligns with their selected degree area.
 Students must also submit an acknowledgment of the requirements and verification of classroom access in the admission application.

 MAT/T2T students at the American College of Education must pass three benchmarks with a score of 80% or better during their coursework to advance to student teaching.
 Once in student teaching, students must pass each assignment in the student teaching course with an 80% to complete the program.
 Students who are not successful in meeting these requirements are provided remediation to support growth in the areas of deficiency.